statliang89/Pharmaceutical-product-approval-timelines/README.md

 # Pharmaceutical-product-approval-timelines
-Predicting and Interpreting Pharmaceutical Product Approval Timelines through Structural Characteristics of Literature Citation Networks
+This dataset accompanies the study “Predicting and Interpreting Pharmaceutical Product Approval Timelines through Structural Characteristics of Literature Citation Networks” (published in Expert Opinion on Drug Discovery).
+It contains four tables presenting model estimation results, model comparisons, pharmaceutical product data, and final prediction outputs, supporting reproducibility and transparency of the research.